devwaseem/nonull/_posts/2020-05-10-init5-how-it-all-started-up.md

 ## Whoami

 Hi, My name is __Waseem Akram__ a.k.a **n0nu11**.
 I make web apps, mobile apps, hunt bugs and design a little bit of user interfaces.
-Well, I'm here to share you the wonderful but boring story of mine on how i got introduced to programming and making stuffs i like and much more. so Get ready with the time machine, because we are going to travel back and forth in time.
+Well, I'm here to share you the wonderful but boring story of mine on how i got introduced to programming and making stuffs i like and much more.
+So get ready with the time machine, because we are going to travel back and forth in time.
 Lets go way back in time.

 ![popcorn](https://media.giphy.com/media/tyqcJoNjNv0Fq/giphy.gif)